 It has evolved a lot over the past few years, though.

-If you can get them to opt in, they’re never going to miss an update or offer from your company ever again.
+If you can get them to opt-in, they’re never going to miss an update or offer from your company ever again.

-Especially if they’re personalized for the recipient!
+Especially if your SMS are personalized for the recipient!

 Get creative with your text offers and watch your ROI grow fast.

 Have you received any SMS marketing messages that you just had to respond to?

 See How My Agency Can Drive More Traffic to Your Website